Pleasant Valley School District (Pennsylvania)

 Pleasant Valley School District is a mid-sized, rural, public school district in the west end of Monroe County, Pennsylvania in the United States.
 The district encompasses approximately 114 sqmi including: Chestnuthill, Eldred, Polk, and Ross Townships, as well as communities in them, such as Brodheadsville.
-According to 2000 federal census data, it served a resident population of 29,051.
-By 2010, the US Census Bureau reported the district's population increased to 33,891 people.
+As of 2000, the school district served a resident population of 29,051.

+By 2010, the U.S. Census Bureau reported the district's population increased to 33,891 people.
 In 2009, the district residents' per capita income was $19,853, while the median family income was $51,433.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 The educational attainment levels for the school district population (25 years old and over) were 89.5% high school graduates and 17.9% college graduates.